 Similarly, after applying estoppel solely to the relationship between the defense agency, C, and a defendant, A, the exclusionary rule-whereby a court may not use evidence if it is illegally obtained-would fall.
 If A actually committed the crime, it cannot violate his rights for the court to discover this fact, even if the evidence was illegally obtained; A would still be estopped from complaining about his punishment.
 However, a third party can conceivably argue that it is too dangerous for a defense agency, C, to have a system which gives it incentives to illegally search people and that the exclusionary rule is therefore a necessary procedural or prophylactic rule required in order to protect innocent people from C's dangerousness-this is especially true if C is a governmental defense agency.
 In essence, the argument would be that prosecutions by the state or other defense agencies, without an exclusionary rule to temper the danger of such prosecutions, could amount to aggression or a standing threat against innocent third parties.
-For a related discussion, see infra note 43.
+For a related discussion, see Part III.D.3, and note 50, below.
+See also Patrick Tinsley, Stephan Kinsella & Walter Block, "In Defense of Evidence and Against the Exclusionary Rule: A Libertarian Approach," Southern U. L. Rev., 32 no. 1 (2004; www.walterblock.com/publications), pp. 63-80.

-Whether such arguments of third parties could be fully developed is a separate question beyond the scope of this Article.
+Whether such arguments of third parties could be fully developed is a separate question beyond the scope of this chapter.
 I merely wish to point out that other complaints about certain government actions are not automatically barred just because the specific criminal cannot complain.
-Just because C's imprisonment of Adoes not aggress against A does not necessarily show that such action does not aggress against others.
+Just because Cs imprisonment of A does not aggress against A does not necessarily show that such action does not aggress against others.